Lateephah/Nigerian-Poetry-Metaphor-Detection/README.md

 # Step 1: Import Libraries

-The project begins by importing NLP, machine learning, and visualization libraries such as:
+The project begins by importing NLP, machine learning, and visualization libraries such as NumPy, Pandas, spaCy, Scikit-learn, Seaborn and Matplotlib which was used for Text preprocessing, Vectorization, Model training, Evaluation and Visualization

-* NumPy
-* Pandas
-* spaCy
-* Scikit-learn
-* Seaborn
-* Matplotlib

-These libraries were used for:

-* Text preprocessing
-* Vectorization
-* Model training
-* Evaluation
-* Visualization

 ---

 # Step 2: Load spaCy Language Model

-The `en_core_web_lg` spaCy model was downloaded and loaded.
+The `en_core_web_lg` spaCy model was downloaded and loaded and this model provides functions like Tokenization, Lemmatization, Part-of-speech tagging, Dependency parsing and 300-dimensional word vectors

-This model provides:

-* Tokenization
-* Lemmatization
-* Part-of-speech tagging
-* Dependency parsing
-* 300-dimensional word vectors

 These embeddings became the foundation for semantic understanding in the project.

 ---

 # Step 3: Text Preprocessing

-A custom preprocessing pipeline was created to:
+A custom preprocessing pipeline was created to tokenize text, Convert words to lowercase, remove punctuation, remove extra whitespaces and lemmatization of words.
+This preprocessing helps standardize textual data before vectorization.

-* Tokenize text
-* Convert words to lowercase
-* Remove punctuation
-* Remove extra whitespaces
-* Lemmatize words
 ![Labelled processed Head](images/labelled_preprocessed_head.PNG)

-This preprocessing helps standardize textual data before vectorization.

 ---